ABOUT SELF-CONSUMPTION (SELCO)

 - Any person who has been given the right by the Commission to develop large-scale solar power plant and seeking connection to the transmission and distribution electricity network with a capacity as reflected in the Request for Proposal (RFP) issued by the Commission.

-- The relevant licensee, whose network is to be connected with the Large-Scale Solar (LSS) power plant;
+- The relevant licensee, whose network is to be connected with the Large-Scale Solar (LSS) power plant.

 - The Single Buyer or relevant distribution licensee who manage the contractual arrangement for the sale and purchase of electricity through the network; and Guidelines on Large Scale Solar Photovoltaic Plant for Connection to Electricity Networks GP/ST/No.1/2016 (Pin.
 2020)